Bothell West, Washington

 Bothell West is a census-designated place (CDP) in Snohomish County, Washington, United States.
-The population was 16,607 at the 2010 census.
+As of the 2020 census, Bothell West had a population of 22,015.
 Bothell West is one of several CDPs that were created out of the former North Creek CDP in 2010.

 Bothell West, along with Bothell East, are recognized as part of unincorporated Bothell.

 Geography

 Bothell West is located at (47.805218, -122.240703).

 According to the United States Census Bureau, the CDP has a total area of 4.217 square miles (10.92 km^{2}), all of it land.

+Demographics

+Bothell West first appeared as a census designated place in the 2010 U.S. census formed from part of Alderwood Manor CDP and the deleted North Creek CDP.